How to Get a Condo Loan

 Also, just because FHA says you can get a condo loan does not mean the lender you have chosen will agree to fund such a loan.
 Further, to complicate matters the other direction, just because a condo complex is absent from the approved FHA condo list does not mean the lender won't accept a "spot appraisal" and approve it, because the lender might.

-A good reason to wisely choose the lender for your condo loan.
+This is a good reason to wisely choose the lender for your condo loan.

 FHA Rules for a Condo Loan